ds-harnish/Portfolio/content/authors/admin/_index.md

 highlight_name: true
 ---

-A Data Scientist with a background in the  Medical Devices Industry.
+I am an aspiring Data Scientist with a background in the Medical Devices Industry.
 For nearly a decade I worked to design, test and optimize medical devices for communities worldwide.
-I've spent the past year sifting through the unstructured data to drive business desicions with insights -- and I love it!
-With my analytical reasoning and communication skills, I am looking for opportunities where I can resolve problems before they develop.
+I’ve sifted through unstructured data to drive business decisions with insights – and I love it!
+With my analytical reasoning, machine learning and communication skills, I am looking for opportunities to boost efficiency and revenue.

 {style="text-align: justify;"}